 Is the study of the transformation of resources to create and distribute goods and services.

-Examples of processes include production lines, construction projects, hospital operating theaters, insurance claims processing, etc. Also called a Value Stream.
+Examples of processes include production lines, construction projects, hospital operating theaters, insurance claims processing and Discrete Event Simulation analysis.
+Also called a Value Stream.

 - Station Cycle Time Formula